-Whether it’s because of a period of financial difficulty or an emergency expense, missing a credit card payment happens to the best of us.
-When you can’t afford to pay your balance in full, the worst thing you can do are to pay off only the interest or leave the bill unpaid entirely.
+Whether it’s because of a period of financial difficulty or due to a huge emergency expense, missing a credit card payment can happen to the best of us.
+When you can’t afford to pay off your credit card balance in full, the worst things you can do are to pay off only the interest or leave the bill unpaid entirely.

-However, ignoring your bill won’t make it go away.
-The longer you leave your credit card balance unpaid, the more you accumulate in fees and interest.
-Averaging around 25% per annum, credit card interest rates can make it easy for debts to snowball to an amount you can’t manage.
+The longer you leave your credit card balance unpaid, the more you accumulate in late payment fees and interest.
+Averaging around 25% per annum, credit card interest rates can make it easy for debts to snowball into an amount you can’t manage.

-First, An Important Note on Making Full Repayments
+An Important Note on Making Full Repayments on Your Credit Cards

 Credit cards are not designed for long-term loans.
-The interest rate is high (around 25% per annum), so you should consider personal loans that have lower interest rates instead if you need to borrow.
+The interest rate is very high (around 25% p.a), so you should consider personal loans that have lower interest rates instead if you need to borrow a sum of money.

-SingSaver.com.sg recommends that you use credit cards as a mode of payment only.
-In other words, use your credit card to purchase things for rewards and discounts, but pay it in full so there is no interest charged.
-Do not let paying your credit card bill late become a habit.
+We recommend that you use credit cards as a mode of payment only.
+In other words, use your credit card to purchase things for rewards and discounts.
+However, pay off your monthly bills in full so there is no interest charged.
+Do not let late payment of your credit card bill become a bad habit.

-Check if You Can at Least Make the Minimum Repayment
+Check if You Can at Least Pay Off the Minimum Repayment

 Even if you do not want to pay in full, there is a minimum amount you must repay.
 Failing to do so not only costs you additional late fees, but also damages your credit rating.
 A bad credit score could affect your ability to apply for financial products in the future.

 Make a Balance Transfer as Soon as Possible

-A balance transfer occurs when you pay your credit card debt with a low or zero rate interest loan.
+A balance transfer can help you pay off your credit card debt at a low or 0% interest rate.

-For example, say you owe $5,000 on your credit card, but you cannot afford to pay $5,000 in full.
-You also estimate that it will take you three to four months to pay the $5,000 (not counting interest).
+For example, you owe S$5,000 on your credit card, but cannot afford to pay that amount in full.
+You also estimate that it will take you three to four months to pay off that S$5,000 (not counting interest).

-Rather than leave your debt to snowball, you could shift the debt onto a credit card with a 0% per annum interest balance transfer.
-While you will still owe S$5,000 (plus a nominal processing fee), you now have extra time (normally up to six months) to slowly pay off the loan without accruing interest.
+Rather than let your credit card debt snowball, you could shift the debt onto a 0% interest balance transfer account.
+While you will still owe S$5,000 (plus a nominal processing fee), you now have extra time (normally 6 to 12 months) to slowly pay off the loan without accruing interest.

-Note that while you are servicing your balance transfer, you should refrain from using more credit after a balance transfer.
-Focus on paying down your debt, before any using credit cards again.
+Note that while you are servicing your balance transfer, you should refrain from using your credit card to make new purchases.
+Focus on paying down your debt first before using any of your credit cards again.

 If You Cannot Make a Balance Transfer, Consider Using a Personal Instalment Loan

-Most personal instalment loans have an interest rate of 6% per annum to 8% per annum.
-During promotional offers, you may also find personal loans with 0% per annum interest (usually for a limited time, such as the first three months).
+Most personal instalment loans have an interest rate of approximately 6% per annum.
+During promotional offers, you may also find personal loans with a 0% p.a. interest rate (usually for a limited time, such as the first three months).

-If you cannot make a balance transfer, you might consider taking a personal instalment loan to pay off your credit card debt.
-This will work the same way as a balance transfer – the main difference is that you have to make fixed repayment for personal instalment loans, and you can extend your repayment over a longer tenure.
+If you are unable to utilise a balance transfer, you might want to consider taking a personal instalment loan to pay off your credit card debt.
+This works the same way as a balance transfer.
+However, the main difference is that you have to make fixed repayment for personal instalment loans, and you can extend your repayment over a longer tenure.

-If you try to pay the full amount before the loan tenure (e.g. you take a loan for one year but try to rush full payment after four months), you may be charged a prepayment penalty.
+However, do note that if you try to repay the full loan amount before the tenure (e.g. you take a loan for one year but try to rush full payment after four months), you may be charged a prepayment penalty.

-Get a Debt Consolidation Plan If You Owe 12 Times Your Monthly Income
+Get a Debt Consolidation Plan If You Owe More Than 12 Times Your Monthly Income

 If you have maxed out multiple credit cards and owe at least 12 times your monthly income, you need to pay it off as soon as possible.
 The longer you wait, the more your debt will accumulate and the harder it will be to pay it off.

-Since a personal loan will only lend you up to 7 times your monthly income, you will not be able to take one to pay off these debts.
+Most personal loans will only lend you up to 6 times your monthly income (S$18,000), which is not enough to pay off all your current debt.
 But when you get a DCP, the issuing bank gives you a single loan for S$40,500 for all your outstanding debts.
-Then you repay the bank and manage just one loan, instead of trying to juggle repaying all 4 credit cards at the same time.
+You then repay the bank and manage a single loan instead of trying to juggle repaying all 4 credit cards at the same time.

 Besides simplifying your debt management, a DCP also comes with a lower interest rate and a longer payment period.
-This saves you money on interest and makes monthly payments more affordable, compared to trying to pay your debts without a DCP.
-The table below illustrates how much you can save on monthly payments if you use Citi’s Debt Consolidation Plan, at tenure of 7 years.
+This saves you money on interest and makes monthly payments more affordable compared to trying to pay your debts without a DCP.

-Avoid Using Credit Until Your Debt is Fully Paid
+Avoid Using Any New Credit Until Your Debt is Fully Paid

 Managing credit card debt is a matter of forming a plan and having the discipline to execute it.
-By tackling your high-interest debts with these methods, your progress grows with each cleared debt, which gives you more funds to save for a rainy day or reach other financial goals.
+By tackling your high-interest debts with any of these above methods, your progress grows with each cleared debt, which gives you more funds to save for a rainy day or to reach other financial goals.